PRUNERS/sword/README.md

 Ninja visit <https://github.com/ninja-build/ninja>.
 (Note that this is different than PRUNERS NINJA tool.)

-Sword has been tested with the LLVM OpenMP Runtime version >= 6.0 (with OMPT support.
+Sword has been tested with the LLVM OpenMP Runtime version 6.0 (with OMPT support).

 <a id="orgd744a9b"></a>